lemon57/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.
 Basicaly - Basic Data Structures.

 **Thoughts**:
 *JavaScript30:* Created new JS-CSS thing, today it was playing with CSS variables and JS.
-Found out how to change variables of properties img: `padding`, `background` and `filter`.
+Found out how to change variables of properties img: `padding`, `background` and `filter`. <br>
 *Book:* Reading the book Bhargava A.Y.
 Grokking Algorithms is very interesting and understandable about algorithms and data structures.
-Got to know more about Hash table or simply Hash.
+Got to know more about Hash table or simply Hash.<br>
-*FreeCodeCamp:* Learned how to manipulate arrays and Javascript objects using JS, as well as access and copy the information within them.
+*FreeCodeCamp:* Learned how to manipulate arrays and Javascript objects using JS, as well as access and copy the information within them.<br>

 **Link(s) to work**
 1. [JavaScript30 - Playing with CSS variables](https://lemon57.github.io/JS-CSS-Variables/)